Automated Knowledge Component Generation for Interpretable Knowledge Tracing in Coding Problems: Abstract

 \section{Abstract}

-Knowledge components (KCs) mapped to problems help model student learning, tracking their mastery levels on fine-grained skills thereby facilitating personalized learning and feedback in online learning platforms.
-However, crafting and tagging KCs to problems, traditionally performed by human domain experts, is highly labor-intensive.
-We present an automated, LLM-based pipeline for KC generation and tagging for open-ended programming problems.
-We also develop an LLM-based knowledge tracing (KT) framework to leverage these LLM-generated KCs, which we refer to as KCGen-KT.
-We conduct extensive quantitative and qualitative evaluations on two real-world student code submission datasets in different programming languages.
-We find that KCGen-KT outperforms existing KT methods and human-written KCs on future student response prediction.
-We investigate the learning curves of generated KCs and show that LLM-generated KCs result in a better fit than human-written KCs under a cognitive model.
-We also conduct a human evaluation with course instructors to show that our pipeline generates reasonably accurate problem-KC mappings.
+Knowledge components (KCs) are key to assessing student knowledge levels on fine-grained skills and driving personalization and feedback.
+However, crafting KCs and tagging them for problems, traditionally performed by human domain experts, is highly labor-intensive.
+Prior work has studied automated KC generation only for multiple-choice questions but not open-ended ones.
+We bridge this gap and present an automated, large language model (LLM)-based pipeline for KC generation and tagging for open-ended programming problems.
+We also develop an LLM-based knowledge tracing (KT) framework to leverage these LLM-generated KCs.
+We conduct extensive quantitative and qualitative evaluations on two real-world student code submission datasets.
+Results show that our KT method outperforms existing ones and LLM-generated KCs outperform human-written KCs on future student response prediction.
+We also investigate how these KCs enable us to analyze student learning curves and conduct human evaluation with course instructors to further verify the quality of KC-problem tagging.